ntfsresize

 CAVEATS

-Unmount before resizing.
-Back up important data.
-Partition resize is separate step.
-Run from Live USB recommended.
+The volume must be unmounted before resizing.
+Back up important data first.
+Partition resize is a separate step.
+After resizing, Windows will schedule a consistency check (chkdsk) on next boot.
+Running from a Live USB is recommended.

 HISTORY